 I personally don’t care much for uncontrolled barking and spinning around the kitchen, so below picture shows what feeding time looks like in our pack – #DogTrainingPaysOff.

-Frozen Watermelon Treats
+Frozen Watermelon Treats for My Dogs

 Another fun way of feeding watermelon during the dog days of summer is to make frozen watermelon treats.
 I shared how I make ours in a guest post for WoofDog.
 You can check it out by clicking on below post: